richelm/markdown/README.md

-# markdown
+# Markdown

-Place for my markdown stuff.
+Finally decided I needed a placed for my markdown stuff.
+This is it.